YOUR CHILD'S STAY AT YMCA CAMP CAMPBELL

 Masking

-Masking will only be required for indoor activities where campers are not able to socially distance themselves (eg Photo Lab).
+Masking is now optional.
 Campers are welcome to wear masks if they prefer and it is recommended that all campers have a mask with them should they need them.

 Send Home Policy